-Your phone is probably the most common place you access porn.
-It’s private, always within reach, and loaded with pathways to content: browsers, apps, social media, even private messaging.
+Your phone is often the easiest place to access porn.
+It is private, within reach, and connected to many paths back to content: browsers, apps, social media, search, and private messaging.

 Key takeaways

-- DNS-level filtering (CleanBrowsing, OpenDNS, NextDNS) is the most effective foundation because it covers every app and browser on your phone
+- DNS-level filtering (CleanBrowsing, OpenDNS, NextDNS) is the strongest foundation because it covers every app and browser on your phone

-- The biggest weakness of any passcode-based system is that you know the passcode; have a trusted person set it for you
+- Passcode-based systems are weaker when you know the passcode; have a trusted person set it for you

-- Social media is a major unblocked trigger path: clean up your feeds, restrict sensitive content, and delete apps that consistently lead to escalation
+- Social media is often the unblocked trigger path, so clean up feeds, restrict sensitive content, and delete apps that keep leading to escalation

-Most porn use doesn’t start with a deliberate decision.
-It starts with a trigger (boredom, stress, loneliness), followed by an automatic response.
-Block the automatic path and you create a gap.
-In that gap, you have a chance to choose differently.
+Most porn use starts with a trigger (boredom, stress, loneliness), followed by an automatic response.
+When the automatic path is blocked, a gap appears.
+That gap gives you time to use the plan you chose earlier.

 Option 1: DNS-level filtering

 DNS filters work at the network level, blocking adult content before it reaches your device.
-They’re effective because they cover every app and browser on your phone without needing to install anything on the device itself.
+They can be effective because they cover every app and browser on your phone without needing to install anything on the device itself.

 How it works: You change your phone's DNS settings to route through a filtering service.
 When you try to access a blocked domain, the request is stopped before the page loads.